 Interview: Geoff York - Polar Bears International

-In late April, I had the pleasure of sitting down with Geoff York (in front of our respective computer screens) to talk about his work as Senior Director of Conservation for Polar Bears International, a leading non-profit dedicated to the conservation of wild polar bears, and the state of polar bear conservation and management.
+In late April, I had the pleasure of sitting down with Geoff York (in front of our respective computer screens) to talk about the state of polar bear conservation and management, and his work as Senior Director of Conservation for Polar Bears International, a leading non-profit dedicated to the conservation of wild polar bears.

 You can also listen to our conversation by clicking on the audio player icon next to each interview question.

 Let’s start off with your roots.
 Where did you grow up?
 Where did you study?

 I grew up far from the Arctic, from polar bears.
 And I'm originally from Indiana.
 And ironically, there are three people in the polar bear worlds from Indiana and it's just pure chance, I think.
 My parents are still scratching their heads trying to figure out what happened there but chance brought me to Alaska after my university years, I actually followed a young woman to Alaska who was from there, and I ended up staying for 21 years and quickly learned that having an English degree wasn't very useful for employment in Alaska at the time.
 So, I wound up going back to university for graduate school.

 Can you tell us about your first job?